Rent vs. buy is literally one of the oldest debates in the world of personal finance 🙄

 - Will the housing costs* exceed the standard 25-30% of gross monthly income?

-- Do you want to build up your retirement or investment savings first?
+- Do you want to save money for retirement or investment savings first?

 The government has used 30% since as far back as 1969, but some lenders/financial institutions are now suggesting the ratio be 25%.